Cerocahui

 Cerocahui is a town in the Urique Municipality of Chihuahua, Mexico.

 History

 Cerocahui was founded by a Jesuit missionary in 1680.

 It is well known for its local Jesuit church.
 In June 2022 gunmen invaded the church after a local man tried to seek refuge inside the building.
 The assailants murdered a civilian man as well as two Jesuit priests.

+Railway station

+Cerocahui is also the site of a Ferrocarril Chihuahua al Pacífico station.